top of page

 • Justice was communal, not corporate

-The Anglo-Saxon kings codified law to protect the people—not to exploit them.
+The Anglo‑Saxon kings codified law to protect the people, not to exploit them.

-But after 1066, that changed.
+But after 1066, everything changed.

 Roman law crept in.
-Feudalism took hold.

-And the people became subjects, not sovereigns
+And the people became subjects, not sovereigns.

 🔥 Wake T F Up Is Here to Reclaim It